ABOUT DR. GRANT GARDNER

 Eric Akuoko

-Your Name Here
+Your Image Could be Here

 Ph.D.
 Biology Education

-Former Graduate Students
+Former Post-Docs & Graduate Students

 Olena James, Ph.D.
 Biology Education (2022).
-Exploring biology instructors' technological pedagogical content knowledge, Biology Instructor, Belmont University
+Exploring biology instructors' technological pedagogical content knowledge, Biology Instructor, Belmont University.

 Zach Grimes, Ph.D.
 Biology Education (2021).
-A mixed methods evaluation of anxiety antecedents related to biology content among K-16 educators, Assistant Professor of Science, Crowley's Ridge College
+A mixed methods evaluation of anxiety antecedents related to biology content among K-16 educators, Assistant Professor of Science, Crowley's Ridge College.

 Angelique Troelstrop, Ph.D.
 Biology Education (2016).
 Understanding undergraduate majors' conceptual knowledge of ecology: Progressions and misconceptions.
-Instructor, Biology, Motlow State Community College and MTSU
+Biology Instructor, Motlow State Community College and MTSU.

 Kristi Walters, M.S.
 Biology (2014).
 Using student motivation to design groups in a non-majors biology course for team-based collaborative learning: Impacts on knowledge, views, attitudes and perceptions.
 Primary educator and founder of Big Bear Science.